An evil sorcerer has kidnapped the mermaid king’s daughter, and stolen a powerful amulet that threatens to destroy the whole realm.

 - The Dungeon.
 You open the door and peer into it.
 A narrow winding staircase leads down.
 You feel a damp, cold breeze blowing.
 The yelling gets louder.
 “Help!
 Help!”
 In the dungeon, you’ll find the mermaid locked in a cell.

-- The only way to unlock it is with a key forged by one of the dwarves in the Mines of the Mountain
+- Magical Lock.
+The mermaid’s cell can only be unlocked with a special key forged by dwarves in the Mines of the Mountain.

 The Mines of the Mountain.
 Approaching the mountains, you’re greeting by a gruff dwarf named Targus Balefrost.
 Once he learns of your need for a magic key, he informs you that you’ll need to retrieve the Torch of Hallows from deep within the Mines for him to complete his task.